Iceegan/te30_modified/README.md

 for communicating with the broker using the sync and messaging function calls.

+We will need the most recent develop branch of FNCS to work with the Python publishers and subscribers.
 Get the FNCS software and install it using the following steps:

 ```
 # we are doing everything from your $HOME directory